Skip to main content

 DS102 40x50x10

 1. 2.
 To further exemplify the results, the two profiles were manufactured in soft material and the ring was machined in POM.
-Afterwards, a 50,000 cycle test at 200 Bar was launched.
+Afterwards, a test of 50,000 cycles at 200 Bar was launched.

-A visual comparison of the images of the two gaskets below shows the extrusion suffered by the gasket without the anti-extrusion ring: Gasket with anti-extrusion ring Gasket without anti-extrusion ring In short, the seals designed and manufactured by our team have been shown to withstand the watertightness tests in the series of tests to which they have been subjected on the UPC test bench.
+A visual comparison of the images of the two gaskets below shows the extrusion suffered in the gasket without the anti-extrusion ring: Gasket with anti-extrusion ring Gasket without anti-extrusion ring In short, the seals designed and manufactured by our team have proven to withstand the tightness tests in the series of tests to which they have been subjected on the UPC test bench.

-The effects of extrusion can be devastating for equipment.
+The effects of extrusion can be devastating to the equipment.

 In all our technical data sheets we indicate the maximum permissible extrusion grooves depending on the application pressure and shaft/piston diameter for the most common materials.
-A good initial design is the best guarantee to avoid future problems and production stoppages due to problems with the equipment in the plant.
-At Epidor Seals and Rubber Technology we have a team of engineers to advise our customers on housings and finishes of hydraulic systems.
+A good initial design is the best guarantee to avoid future problems and production stoppages due to plant equipment problems.
+At Epidor Seals and Rubber Technology we have a team of engineers to advise our customers on hydraulic system housings and finishes.

 Share this content